cakmakkur/sportscalendar/README.md

 ——————————————————————————————————————————————————————————————————————————————————————

 I chose this tech-set because I have the most practical experience with it.
 Throughout the project, I have tried to balance the use of frameworks/libraries versus custom code/manual work to display my skills in both approaches.
-Ex: I used my own SQL queries instead of JPA Syntax, preferred plain css over Bootstrap classes, created my own Dto-Mappers instead of using libraries, etc… I have also left some non-implemented methods just as placeholders to simulate a minimal CRUD setup: not implemented because they are not required by the task.
+Ex: I used my own SQL/JPQL instead of JPA built-in methods, preferred plain css over Bootstrap classes, created my own Dto-Mappers instead of using libraries, etc… I have also created some non-implemented methods just as placeholders to simulate a minimal CRUD setup: not implemented because they are not required by the task.

 While deciding the attributes of my tables, I thought about possible advantages of denormalisation of some tables for a read-heavy app like this.
 Such as, denormalising events table by having ‘country name’ and ‘event_category name’ directly in there would reduce joins but introduce redundant data and integrity issues.
 I discussed this idea with AI, used AI to research common best practices dealing with this kind of problem in the industry.
 I decided to go with 3NF at the end, since it is also required for this task.

 To increase the data security, I decided to use long text-based ids for the 'more sensitive' data like events and players and to use simple incrementing integers for 'less sensitive' data like countries.
-I created indexes for certain db columns that are used in select statements, with aim to enhance db performance.
+I created indexes for certain db columns that are used commonly in select statements, with aim to enhance db performance.

-For the frontend styles, I decided to handle every class in a single .css file due to the small scale of this project.
+For the frontend styles, I decided to handle every css class in a single .css file due to the small scale of this project.
 I decided to use as much inline-styles as possible to reduce the classes in the .css file.
 I decided to base my UI design on Sportradar’s color scheme, made global css variables out of them.
 I used google icons and an AI-generated fictional logo to create a consistent, user-friendly content in the UI.
 I have fine-tuned my visual elements with programs like GIMP.

 I assumed, an auth mechanism would be in place for /create endpoint for events.